comptoolsres/Class_Files/data/Metadata_Gainesville_weather_1960-2022.md

-# Metadata for file Gainesville_weather_1960-2022.csv
+# Metadata for file Gainesville_weather_1960-2024.csv

-The data file `Gainesville_weather_1960-2022.csv` contains the historical daily weather station data for the Gainesville Regional Airport in Gainesville, FL.
+The data file `Gainesville_weather_1960-2024.csv` contains the historical daily weather station data for the Gainesville Regional Airport in Gainesville, FL.

-It was downloaded from [https://www.ncdc.noaa.gov/cdo-web/](https://www.ncdc.noaa.gov/cdo-web/) on August 1st, 2022.
+It was downloaded from [https://www.ncei.noaa.gov/access/search/data-search/daily-summaries?bbox=29.773,-82.446,29.531,-82.204](the National Centers for Environmental Information) on August 20, 2024.

-The column headers are:
+The column headers kept from the full dataset are:

 Header | Description
 -------|------------